Marker Logo

 — Sugar tongs and sugar bowl ( c.
 1830).
 Hyde Hall’s Collection

 Location.
 42° 47.586′ N, 74° 52.404′ W. Marker is in Springfield, New York, in Otsego County.
-It is in Cooperstown.
-Marker is on Glimmerglass State Park Road north of County Route 31, on the right when traveling north.
+It is on Glimmerglass State Park Road north of County Route 31, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 267 Glimmerglass State Park Road, Cooperstown NY 13326, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Hyde Hall (within shouting distance of this marker); a different marker also named Hyde Hall (within shouting distance of this marker); Welcome Home! (about 400 feet away, measured in a direct line); Hyde Hall Covered Bridge (approx. half a mile away); a different marker also named Hyde Hall Covered Bridge (approx. half a mile away); Sunken Island (approx. 1.4 miles away); First Church (approx. 3˝ miles away); Camp and Fort (approx. 3˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Hyde Hall (within shouting distance of this marker); Brittle Veneer (within shouting distance of this marker); Hop To It! (within shouting distance of this marker); a different marker also named Hyde Hall (within shouting distance of this marker); Welcome Home! (about 400 feet away, measured in a direct line); Hyde Hall Covered Bridge (approx. half a mile away); a different marker also named Hyde Hall Covered Bridge (approx. half a mile away); Sunken Island (approx. 1.4 miles away).
+Touch for a list and map of all markers in Springfield.